ProjectPODER/TowerBuilder_EN/docs/Intro/Seccion1.md

 # Building my website with TowerBuilder

-TowerBuilder is a website creation tool that doesn't require programming knowledge to create websites featuring contracting data visualization.
+TowerBuilder is a website creation tool that doesn't require programming knowledge to create websites featuring contracting data and beneficial owners visualizations.
 It's specifically oriented to large public works and it’s inspired by ([TorreDeControl.org](www.torredecontrol.org))  and medical supplies ([VivirConVIH.org](https://livingwithhiv.quienesquien.wiki)).

 ## What do I need to create my own TowerBuilder website?